dkriegner/xrayutilities/doc/README_sf.txt

 ============
 Installing xrayutilities is a two step process.
 A few notes on how to install on the various can be found in the README shipped with the package's sources.
-For installation on Windows have a look to the documentation.
+For installation on Windows have a look to the documentation or webpage.

 1.) installing required third party software
     requirements are: